top of page

 “I’ve made the decision that we need to separate.
 This isn’t up for debate.
 I want to focus on practical next steps.”

-Even when leaving is the right decision, it can hurt like hell.
+Even when leaving is the right decision, it can hurt deeply.
+You might feel:

 • Relief one day, grief the next